The number of questions that can be asked by Human Resources, the hiring manager, or other interviewer is limitless.

 This is actually a test.
 If you know very little, it is an indication that you are not very serious about working there.

-Do some heavy research—perhaps find some articles on the company that not many would know about.
+Do some heavy research -- perhaps find some articles on the company that not many would know about.
 It may even come up in conversation spontaneously, and you can show them a copy of the article (I have had this happen to me).

 Be creative, and have stories to back it up.
 The interviewer will want to know why someone thinks you are one of these things.

 Focus on them: You want to present attributes that make you sound like the go-to guy or gal wherever you work.
 Even the standard answers can be taken a step further to be more valuable:

 Don't choose something irrelevant to the job or the employer, like your skill in sudoku (unless sudoku expertise is a requirement for this job).

 Focus on them: You have many strengths, but pick the one they need help with the most.
 Is it your expertise in a particular skill?
 Is it your ability to turn low-performing teams into high performers?
 Share something that makes them think they need to hire you…right now.

 I hate the “greatest weakness” question.
 Everyone knows it’s a trap, and everyone knows the candidate is going to say something trite (popular example: "I’m a perfectionist").
 When you give a real answer, you are being genuine.
 You are admitting you have some growth opportunities and are not perfect.
 But you can include that you already have a plan to overcome this weakness through training or practice.